 I would say the best time to visit Sydney would be in October, November or late February and March.
 These months generally offer sunny weather, while avoiding the heat of mid-summer and school holiday crowds.

-If you are traveling to Sydney for the first time, then I would suggest booking your accommodation in either Sydney CBD or Darling Harbor.
-These are the two prime locations within walking distance of the most popular tourist attractions like the Opera House, Tower Eye, the rocks and the Royal Botanic Gardens.
+If you are travelling to Sydney for the first time, then I would suggest booking your accommodation in either Sydney CBD or Darling Harbour.
+These are the two prime locations within walking distance of the most popular tourist attractions like the Opera House, Tower Eye, The Rocks and the Royal Botanic Gardens.
 From here you can also easily travel to places like Bondi Beach and the Blue Mountains.

 If you wish to stay away from the hustle and bustle of the big city, then Surry Hills is also a great central location.
 If you are not bothered to travel a bit and want to be close to the beach, then Bondi Beach is the place to be.

 - Amora Hotel Jamison (Sydney CBD) Amazing luxury hotel located in the heart of Sydney.
 It offers stylish accommodation, along with an indoor heated swimming pool, sauna, Jacuzzi and much more!

 - The View (North-Sydney) Overlooking beautiful Sydney Harbour and the city’s iconic Sydney Harbour Bridge, View Sydney features a restaurant and bar.